Occupational & Environmental Medicine Fellowship Program

 - Qualify candidates for board eligibility in Preventive Medicine/ Occupational Medicine

-Graduates of International Medical Schools must have completed an ACGME accredited residency program experience in U.S. teaching hospitals to qualify for review.
+Graduates of International Medical Schools must have completed an ACGME accredited residency program with experience in U.S. teaching hospitals to qualify for review.
 Applicants must also be eligible for J-1 Visa sponsorship.
 The Department does not sponsor H-1 Visas for residency training.

 Applicants who do not hold the masters of public health degree or its equivalent are responsible for meeting all requirements for admission to the Masters in Public Health Program at the Yale School of Public Health.